walterhiggins/WMPJS/book-outline.md

       shooter.sendMessage('ouch!');
     }

-The one-line version of the code avoids the need to create new variables for the entity and the shooter but is probably more readable - especially for beginning programmers.
+The one-line version of the code avoids the need to create new variables for the entity and the shooter but is probably less readable - especially for beginning programmers.
 Once again, whichever style you use is up to you.
 You should experiment with different styles as you become more adept and comfortable writing Javascript code.

 ### Summary
 In this chapter we completed all of the code needed to add a Teleporting Ender Bow to the game and learned more about Inheritance and how to use it when browsing the Bukkit API reference.